osisoft/sample-adh-authentication_client_credentials-dotnet/README.md

 ### Prerequisites

-- Register a Client Credential client in ADH.
+- Register a Client Credential client in Cds.
 - Replace the placeholders in the `appsettings.json` file with your Tenant Id, Client Id, and Client Secret obtained from registration.
 - Note: As a test, a request is made against the users endpoint.
 If the tenant being used has strict mode enabled and the client does not have Tenant Admin permissions, the test will fail.
 In this case, it is recommended to change the url to a type or a stream that the client has permission to access.